-Being web-based eCommerce software, Shopify works with all operating systems (MacOS, Windows, Linux and so on).
+Being a web-based eCommerce platform, Shopify works with all operating systems (MacOS, Windows, Linux and so on).
 To run Shopify, all you need is access to a web browser and an active internet connection.

 With Shopify, users get the flexibility of selling both online and at a physical location.
 Online, they can sell the usual physical goods (such as electronics) and digital media (such as eBooks) as well.

 To sell at a physical location, users must avail what’s called the Shopify Retail Pack to used in conjunction with Shopify POS, which includes everything needed to start a point-of-sale operation.